CrankyAnalyst/Portfolio/Assignments/Project_1/Readme.md

 Overview - Data Cleaning and Merging Process

 Objective:
-The goal of this project was to merge multiple data sources into a single clean and accurate record for each company.
-Each record should contain one correct location, phone number, website, and business activity for each company.
-The challenge lies in the fact that the data provided by the various sources had varying levels of accuracy (around 80%), and required careful cleaning and validation.
+The goal was to combine data from several sources into a single, clean record for each company.
+Each record needed one correct address, phone number, website, and business activity.
+The challenge was that the data had different levels of accuracy (around 80%), so it needed careful cleaning.

-Initial Challenges:
+Challenges:
-Full Address (Source 1): Many entries had incomplete or inconsistent addresses, sometimes containing odd characters, like the "#" sign, which I decided to remove for better uniformity and clarity.
-Uniform formatting of addresses can be crucial for data consistency, especially when the data is used for searching or location-based analysis.
+Address (Source 1): Many addresses were incomplete or inconsistent, some with strange characters like "#", which I removed to keep things uniform.
-Phone Numbers (Source 1, 2, 3): There were different formats, some numbers missing the international code "+1" for Canada, and sometimes multiple phone numbers for the same entry across sources.
+Phone Numbers (Source 1, 2, 3): Different formats, some missing the "+1" for Canada.
+Some entries had multiple phone numbers across sources.
-Regions (Source 1, 2, 3): Regions were often abbreviated (ON, AB, etc.), and we needed to map these abbreviations to their full names for clarity, particularly for users outside of Canada.
+Regions (Source 1, 2, 3): Regions were often abbreviated (like ON for Ontario).
+These needed to be converted to full names for better clarity.
-Cities (Source 1, 2, 3): Some city names were missing or written in lowercase or with inconsistent spelling.
+Cities (Source 1, 2, 3): Some city names were incomplete, lowercase, or spelled incorrectly.
-Countries (Source 1, 2, 3): While most entries were for Canada, I noticed some entries for the United States and other countries, which required some extra care in matching the data correctly.
-Website and Activity (Source 2, 3): Many entries had missing websites or incomplete business activity descriptions.
-Sometimes Source 2 and Source 3 offered slightly different business activities for the same company.
+Website (Source 2, 3) and Activity (Source 2, 3, 4, 5, 6): Some entries had missing websites or business descriptions.
+Different sources sometimes gave slightly different activities.

 Steps Taken:

-1. Power Query for Initial Cleaning
+Initial Cleaning with Power Query
-I initially used Power Query to handle basic formatting issues, as it allows for faster bulk operations:
+I first used Power Query to reorganize columns for easier review and bulk formatting:

-Trim & Clean: Removed unnecessary spaces, special characters, and extra line breaks.
+Trim & Clean: Removed extra spaces and special characters.
-Uppercase First Letters: Applied proper casing (first letter capitalized) to company names, regions, and cities to maintain consistency.
+Uppercase Letters: Formatted names, regions, and cities to use proper case.
-Uniform Phone Format: Used formulas in Excel to ensure all phone numbers were in the "+1 (XXX) XXX-XXXX" format, specifically for Canadian numbers.
-I used the CONCATENATE function in Excel to format the phone numbers.
-If a number was present in Source 1, it was formatted first.
-If there were discrepancies between sources, I took numbers from Source 2 and Source 3, concatenating them in the format "+1 (XXX) XXX-XXXX"
+Rearranged Columns: Made sure all data from the same sources were grouped together to improve clarity and processing.

+Phone Numbers
+After Power Query, I used Excel’s CONCATENATE function to ensure all phone numbers followed the format "+1 (XXX) XXX-XXXX."
+I prioritized Source 3, but if it was missing, I added numbers from Source 1 and 2.
+I also combined multiple phone numbers into a single field where necessary.

-2. Address Cleaning and Formatting
+Address Formatting

-I removed the "#" symbol in front of addresses (e.g., #120-3605) to maintain a uniform format across all addresses.
-This was done to avoid confusion, especially since some addresses also contained numbers in the street name (e.g., 1234 Main St #5), which could create ambiguity.
-I filtered out duplicates based on full addresses, while ensuring that if a duplicate address had multiple phone numbers, they were all included in the final record.
+I removed "#" from addresses for uniformity and to avoid confusion.
+If an address had duplicates but different phone numbers, I kept all numbers.

-3. Region and City Matching
+Region and City Matching

-For regions, I mapped abbreviations (e.g., AB, ON) to their full names (e.g., Alberta, Ontario) to ensure clarity.
-This is particularly important since the data could be accessed by people from different countries who may not be familiar with Canadian abbreviations.
-I applied matching functions (MATCH, SEARCH) in Excel to compare regions and cities across the sources.
-If the regions or cities matched, I kept that value.
-If they differed or were missing, I marked them as "N/A" for further review.
+I converted region abbreviations (like ON, AB) into full names for clarity.
+For cities and regions, I compared data across sources and kept the most consistent values.
+If no match existed, I marked them as "N/A."

-4. Handling Missing Data
+Handling Missing Data

-Website: I gave priority to Source 1 for the website field.
-If it was missing in Source 1, I checked Source 2, and if all were missing, I marked the website as "N/A".
+Website: I prioritized websites from Source 1, checking Source 2 if missing, and marking as "N/A" when necessary.
-Activity: Since different sources might describe the same business in slightly different ways, I opted to keep the description that seemed the most complete.
-For instance, "Electrical & Wiring Contractors" was kept over "Electricians."

-5. Final Adjustments and Considerations

-Phone Numbers: In cases where duplicate records existed, I ensured that if multiple unique phone numbers were found for the same company, they were all included in a single combined field.
-Uniformity: Although I didn’t perform full uniformity adjustments on all columns (like region and city), this is an important step to consider for a future stage of the project, especially if the database will be queried internationally.
+Activity: I kept the most complete description of business activity when sources differed.

 Conclusion:
-The goal was to create a clean and reliable dataset by combining the best information from multiple sources.
-The process involved extensive cleaning, standardizing, and merging of data to ensure accuracy and consistency.
-Although I worked within a limited timeframe, further steps could involve a deeper dive into verifying the correctness of phone numbers and regions, perhaps through external validation or web scraping tools.
+The goal was to produce a clean, reliable dataset by combining the best data from multiple sources.
+Further steps, such as verifying phone numbers and regions using external tools, could improve accuracy even further in future stages.